peterjpitcher/eventplanner1.0/docs/project-management/enhancements/v1.1/implementation-progress.md

    - ✅ Add functionality to view past events (with toggle to show/hide)
    - ✅ Implement capacity display (booked/total) on event details page

+### Additional Fixes (Phase 1.1)

+1. **Critical Fixes**
+   - ✅ Fixed issue where category ID was displayed instead of category name in the edit form
+   - ✅ Updated BookingForm to allow zero attendees for reminder-only bookings
+   - ✅ Added helper text to indicate that zero attendees is for reminder-only bookings

 ### All Phase 1 Requirements Met

 ✅ Phase 1 of the implementation plan has been completed.
 The changes include: